galaxy-iuc/parsec/docs/commands/datatypes.rst

 datatypes
 =========

+This section is auto-generated from the help text for the arrow command ``datatypes``.

 ``get_datatypes`` command
 -------------------------

-This section is auto-generated from the help text for the parsec command ``datatypes``.

 **Usage**::